Prong4107/scalpel/docs/src/content/tute-aes.md

 Right-now, the additional tab is uneditable as it has no way to encrypt the content back.
 To do so, we need to implement the `req_edit_out` hook.

 -   The `req_edit_out` simply has to implement the inverse effect of `req_edit_in`, which means:
-    -   Encrypt the plain text using the secret
+    -   Encrypt the plain text using the secret.
-    -   Replace the old encrypted content in the request
+    -   Replace the old encrypted content in the request.
     -   Return the new request.
     ```python
     def req_edit_out_encrypted(req: Request, text: bytes) -> Request: